C.J. Abrams Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in the league.
+- The pitching staff for the Braves has a collective 9.6 K/9, the first-best in MLB.

-- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Braves' 3.74 team ERA ranks sixth across all league pitching staffs.

-- Braves pitchers combine to surrender the fourth-fewest home runs in baseball (61 total, one per game).
+- Braves pitchers combine to allow the third-fewest home runs in baseball (61 total, one per game).

-- Smith-Shawver will make his first start of the season for the Braves.
+- Shuster (2-2 with a 4.99 ERA and 21 strikeouts in 30 2/3 innings pitched) gets the start for the Braves, his seventh of the season.

+- In his last time out on Wednesday, May 31, the left-hander threw 5 1/3 innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.